BigBang001/MindTrack/README.md

-<h2 align="center">MindTrack - Mental Health Tracking Application</h2>
+<h2 align="center">Mental Health Tracking Application</h2>

 <p align="center">
-  <em>MindTrack is a web application designed to facilitate easy and convenient tracking of daily mood and mental health symptoms.
+  <em>It is a web application designed to facilitate easy and convenient tracking of daily mood and mental health symptoms.
 Utilizing AI and a user-friendly interface, MindTrack aims to provide comprehensive mental health monitoring for users with ADHD and other neuro-divergences.</em>
 </p><br><br>

 ### Purpose